Brih

-Brih, Breeh (بريح) is a village in the Chouf District in Mount Lebanon region, Lebanon.
+Brih or Breeh (بريح) is a village in the Chouf District in Mount Lebanon region, Lebanon.
 Brih is located 53 km away from Beirut, the capital of Lebanon.
 It sits at an altitude of 800-1100 m above sea level and has an overall surface area of 305 ha.

 The word Brih is of Syro-Aramaic origin it means "The House of the Perfume" where "Bet" which means house or place and "Rih" or "Reeha" means perfume.

 Access to Brih

 There are three roads leading to Brih: